nextml/caption-contest-data-api/README.md

 We provide

-* simplified response data as a CSV
+* simplified response data as a CSV with header described below
-* full response data as a JSON object
+* full response data as a JSON object.
+This file is parsed by `get_responses_from_next/json_parse.py`
 * all possible captions
 * the cartoon the captions were being written for